lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Creating a Function which takes List<Integer> which is the list of user input values and returning Integer which is the rightmost index of the smallest element in the list.

+Exercise 08 - Custom Comparator
+-

+Created a custom Comparator which sorts the even numbers first and then smaller numbers before the larger numbers.